 - Postgraduate Certificate or higher qualification in Learning and Teaching;

 - Editor of a book focusing on Learning and Teaching;

-- Active member of an editorial board of a journal focused on Learning and Teaching;
+- Editor, or active member of an editorial board, of a journal focusing on Learning and Teaching;

-- Memberships in professional associations related to Learning and Teaching in Higher Education (please include details of your role);
+- Membership of a professional association related to Learning and Teaching in Higher Education (please include details of your role);

 - Mentoring experience, specifically in the area of Learning and Teaching.